venugoapalreddy/biztalk-docs/his/core/tn3270-properties-general2.md

  **Log Normal Audit Events**
  If this is set, audit messages are logged.
 These are messages that log successful client connection and successful client termination.

- **Use SNA Event Log**
+ <strong>Use SNA Event Log</strong>
- If this is selected, all TN3270 service event messages are written to the event log being used by the [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] system.
+ If this is selected, all TN3270 service event messages are written to the event log being used by the [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] system.
 If this is not set, all TN3270 service event messages are written to the Windows event log on the local machine.

 ## TN3270 Properties: Port/Security
  This property page contains two groups.